qcif-training/intro_nlp_lmm_v1.0/episodes/06-llms.md

 ::::::::::::::::::::::::::::::::::::: keypoints

 - Domain-specific LLMs are essential for tasks that require specialized knowledge.
-- Prompt engineering, RAG, fine-tuning, and training from scratch are viable approaches to create DSLs.
+- Prompt engineering, RAG, fine-tuning, and training from scratch are viable approaches to creating DSLs.
 - A mixed prompting-RAG approach is often preferred for its balance between performance and resource efficiency.
 - Training from scratch offers the highest quality output but requires significant resources.